 Now, at that time, I never heard of using cactus for anything other than decoration, so I was intrigued and bought one.
-My life was changed from that point on.
+My life was changed.

 How can I describe the amazingness that is the detox cactus smoothie?
 It is light, creamy, but tangy at the same time.
 Yes, tangy and sweet and kind-of tropical in the best way possible.
 There are only a few ingredients in this smoothie, but the complexity of the flavor is simply irresistible and even addictive.
-When I discovered Crussh detox cactus smoothies, I would buy a large one to drink right away, and buy another two or three to take with me to drink later.
-Seriously, I was addicted.
-I introduced my friend Erin to the smoothie and she drank hers in 10 minutes and we had to turn right around to get another.
+When I discovered Crussh detox cactus smoothies, I would buy a large one to drink right away, and two or three more to drink later.
+I was an addict.
+I introduced my friend Erin to the smoothie and she drank hers so quickly that we had to turn around to get another.
 It was that good.

-Besides the cactus, which I am sure you can also find at your produce store, everything is easy to find.
-Their smoothie is a lot sweeter than mine because they use pineapple juice as their base.
-I decided to use almond milk instead for more creaminess.
+The Crussh version is sweeter than mine because they use pineapple juice as their base.
+I decided to use almond milk for more creaminess.
 Other than that, this is basically dead on.
 This recipe makes a huge blenderful because, I quite frankly always end up drinking it all on my own.
 In the same day.
 And I know you will, too!

 UPDATE: In the original recipe I shared, I also added aloe vera for my own twist.
 You can also add aloe vera if you want, but I honestly have been craving the real deal lately and took it back out.

 Prepping Cactus Leaves for a Detox Cactus Smoothie